SEED-research-lab/edX-clustering/README.md

 _&lt;<https://tzwilliams.github.io/edX-clustering/>&gt;_
 _&lt;<https://github.com/tzwilliams/edX-clustering>&gt;_

+This project is still being actively developed.
+As is, the code is highly experimental and will need to be cleaned before production use.

 ## Environment Setup
 1) At presant this pipeline is designed to work within the RStudio IDE (https://www.rstudio.com/).
 You will need to either install R and RStudio or use an online version of RStudio.
-An online version is available for free on nanoHUB.org (https://nanohub.org/resources/rstudio).
+Alternatively, an online version is available for free on nanoHUB.org (https://nanohub.org/resources/rstudio); however, the following instructions may need to be slightly modified if using the online version.

 ## Instructions for using the package
 1)	Create a working folder.